jcdavenport/revproxy/README.md

 # revproxy
-nginx reverse-proxy for accessing Docker containers.
+nginx reverse-proxy for accessing Docker containers from web browser.